TheCongaGuy/TheCongaGuy/README.md

+### A little trivia for the interested -
 - 👋 Hi, I’m @TheCongaGuy
-- 👀 I’m interested in Machine Learning, Cyber Security, and Time Waisting Projects
+- 👀 I’m interested in Machine Learning, Back End Development, Optimization and Time Wasting Puzzles
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning MIPS Assembly and Advanced Datastructures in C/C++
-- 🏫 I'm enrolled at WSU (Go Cougs!) as a Freshman, going for my BS in Computer Science
+- 🐯 I'm enrolled at WSU (Go Cougs!) as a Freshman, going for my BS in Computer Science
+- 🐺 Ironically my sister just got accepted to UW (Screw The Huskies!) so there is a little sibling rivalry there

 <!---
 TheCongaGuy/TheCongaGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.